Bushra-Bashir/Capstone_project_2021/README.md

 # Capstone_Project_2021
 # Credt Card Fraud Detection using Machine Learning Algorithms
-This file describes the pupose and scope of capstone project First we describe the stage of this project.
+This file describes the purpose and scope of capstone project First we describe the stage of this project.
 1. Initial Analysis
 2. Exploratory Data Analysis